iandennismiller/www-gthnk/wizards/osx-1-python.md

 What those commands do:

-1. Obtain Administrator privileges
+1. Obtain Administrator privileges.
-2. Install `virtualenv` and `virtualenvwrapper`
+2. Install `virtualenv` and `virtualenvwrapper`.

 ## Are Python and virtualenv installed now?